Article Types & Limits

 Editorial 1,000–1,500 words No abstract required 0–4 Up to 2 Up to 20

-The Journal of Digital Health and Advanced Biomaterials (JDHAB) accepts several categories of manuscripts.
-Word counts refer to the main text only and exclude title page, abstract, references, tables, figure legends, acknowledgements, funding, competing interests, ethics, and data/code/AI statements.
+Word counts refer to the main text only and exclude title page, abstract, references, tables, figure legends, acknowledgements, funding, competing interests, ethics, and data, code, or artificial intelligence statements.

-Display items = tables + figures in the main article.
+Display items include tables and figures in the main article.
 Large ancillary material should be moved to supplementary files or repositories when appropriate.

 Reports of original empirical research at the interface of digital health and advanced biomaterials.
 Manuscripts should present a clear rationale, robust methods, appropriate validation, and transparent reporting of outcomes.